rolandougalde/slate/source/includes/_mariadb.md

 *Basic configuration*

 <aside class="notice">
-This document was created as a part of academic simplest examples, it was never intend to use on a production server, our lab just covers <code>Ubuntu 22.04</code> and <code>MariaDB 10.6</code> setup.
+This document was created as a part of academic simplest examples, it was never intended to use on a production server, our lab just covers <code>Ubuntu 22.04</code> and <code>MariaDB 10.6</code> setup.
 </aside>

 ```shell